Tiger (ABBA song): History

 "Tiger" is written from the perspective of a threatening entity warning the listener of the dangers of the city: "People who fear me never come near me, I am the tiger".
 The exact meaning behind "Tiger" is debated, although most speculators agree "tiger" is used as a metaphor for dangerous aspects of city life.
 Some hypothesize the tiger represents a stalker or serial killer, while others believe the tiger symbolizes the harmful nature of illicit drugs.

 The vocals for the song were sung by Agnetha Fältskog and Anni-Frid Lyngstad.

 Performance

 In the 1977 concert tours, the song was preceded by "the sound of helicopters booming over the speakers".
 ABBA also performed the song in the film ABBA: The Movie.

 Music video

 The music video for "Tiger" features all four members of ABBA dressed in denim clothing riding in a Chevy at nighttime.
 It was aired on the "ABBA-Dabba-Dooo!"
 TV special.

 Critical reception

 Bright lights, dark shadows: the real story of Abba described the song as "rocky".
 The Guardian described the song as "gripping".

+Legacy

+The song is featured during the final scene transitioning into end credits in the 2025 film Dust Bunny by writer-director Bryan Fuller.